 You shall know the truth and the truth shall set you free

 Monotheism: Monotheism means the worship of the Highest, One God as described in the whole Bible.
 In monotheism, God is the Only Creator; the Only All-powerful (omnipotent,) All-knowing (omniscient) God; the Only God Who can save, redeem, bless, protect, and provide all our needs.
 Monotheism is the Scriptural belief, (both Old and New Testament,) that God is the only One, All-Good God, but not according to Modulism or Unitarianism.
 In Isa.
 45:21-22, the God of The Scriptures testifies,“...There is no other god besides Me...
 For I Am God, and there is no other.”
-Jesus also declared in the New Testament, “The first of all the [Moral Law] commandments is: ‘Hear O [Old Covenant] Israel, [and all New Covenant believers,] the Lord our God, the Lord is One [God,] (Heb.
+Jesus also declared in the New Testament, “The first of all the [Moral Law] commandments is: ‘Hear O [believers of God,] the Lord our God, the Lord is One [Inseparable] God,” (Heb.
 8:13; Mark 12:29.)

 [Acknowledgement to the people who did these images]

-Above, first three images on left: Symbols of Binitarianism or the worship of two, or dual gods in ‘union’ or in ‘one:’ the creator-destroyer gods of light and darkness; good and evil, good and bad, and the male/female gods in one, as in Chinese Jin and Jang, and in various other forms of paganism.
+Above, first three images on left: Symbols of Binitarianism or the worship of two or dual gods in ‘union’ or in ‘one:’ the creator/destroyer or light/darkness; male/female; and good/bad gods as in Chinese Jin and Jang, and in various other forms of paganism.

-The steering prophetess of Seventh day Adventism, Ellen White, was extremely confused about the Scriptural term, which describes the indescribable God of the Bible: “The Godhead,” or “Godliness,” (Col. 2:9; 1 Tim.
+The steering prophetess of Seventh day Adventism, Ellen White, was also extremely confused about the Scriptural term, which describes the humanly indescribable God of the Bible, “The Godhead,” or “Godliness,” (Col. 2:9; 1 Tim.
 3:16.)
 In 1890, She declared, “"The Son of God shared the Father's throne, and the glory of the eternal, self-existent One encircled both."
 Retrospectively, this phrase harmonizes perfectly with her later statements (especially Desire of Ages, 530) that Christ is "self-existent" and that His Deity is not "derived" from the Father.
-It is also possible, however, to read the sentence from a binitarian (two-person Godhead) or even semi-Arian (Christ inferior to the Father) perspective… A pamphlet published in 1897 carried the next major component in her developing doctrine of God, that the Holy Spirit is ‘the third person of the Godhead.’”
+It is also possible, however, to read the sentence from a binitarian (two-person godhead) or even semi-Arian (christ inferior to the father) perspective… A pamphlet published in 1897 carried the next major component in her developing doctrine of God — that the Holy Spirit is ‘the third person of the Godhead.’”
 [Cogwriter.com/Binitarianism.]

-However, the context of New Testament Scripture especially, makes it plain that the God of the Bible is not a ‘dual character’ god or supposedly the god of both good and evil, light and darkness, etcetera.
-The True Monotheist God of the Scriptures, (Father, Son, and Holy Spirit) is a Mono (or One,) all-good, single-minded God.
-James explained, “Every good and perfect gift comes from the Father of lights, with Whom there is no variation or shadow of turning.”
-No double-mindedness, lie, deceit, evil or darkness can be mingled with The Light, the true God of the Bible!
+In contrast, the context of New Testament Scripture especially, makes it plain that the God of the Bible is not a ‘dual character,’ two-person god, or the god of both good and evil, light and darkness, etcetera.
+The True Monotheist God of the Scriptures, (Father, Son, and Holy Spirit) is a Mono (or One,) all-good, inseparable, single-minded God.
+James and John explained, “Every good and perfect gift comes from the Father of lights, with Whom there is no variation or shadow of turning.”
+And “in Him there is no darkness at all.”
+No double-mindedness, lie, deceit, evil or darkness can be mingled with The Light, the All-Holy God of the Bible!
 (Jam.
-1:17.)
+1:17; 1 Jn.
+1:5.)

 Monotheistic Tritheism or Trinitarianism: This is the Trinity dogma.
-‘Tritheism’ or “Trinity’ means the worship of three gods as one.
 ‘Monotheism’ means the worship of one god.
-Wikipedia Encyclopaedia explains this Roman Catholic doctrine, which was simply inherited by masonic Protestants during the Reformation, as follows, “The Christian doctrine of the trinity defines God as three [completely different individuals or] divine persons: the Father, the Son, and the Holy Spirit.
-The three separate divine persons, [meaning gods — “divine persons” are gods;] are distinct, yet each one is God, and in union, or actually, “in agreement with another.”
+‘Tritheism’ or ‘Trinity’ means the worship of three separate, ‘divine persons’ or gods in union with one another.
+Wikipedia Encyclopaedia explains this Roman Catholic doctrine, which was inherited by masonic Protestants during the Reformation, as follows, “The Christian doctrine of the trinity defines God as three [completely different individuals or] ‘divine persons:’ the Father, the Son, and the Holy Spirit.
+The three separate ‘divine persons,’ [“divine persons” are gods;] are distinct, yet each one is God, and in union, or actually, ‘in agreement with another.’”

-Jesus confirmed this Old Covenant commandment in Mark 12:29, saying, “The first of all the commandments is: ‘Hear O Israel, the Lord our God, the Lord is One [God!]
-[Not Unitarianism, or Modulism/Jesus-Only or any other manmade dogma.]
-And you shall love the Lord your God with all your heart, soul, (mind,) and strength.’
+Jesus confirmed this Old Covenant commandment in Mark 12:29, saying, “The first of all the commandments is: ‘Hear [all believers,] the Lord our God, the Lord is One!
+[He is One God — but not as described in Unitarianism, Modulism/Jesus-Only, Trinitarianism, or any other manmade dogma.]
+And you shall love the Lord your God [or the One God] with all your heart, soul, (mind,) and strength.’
 This is the first [or most important] commandment…”

-Paul obeyed this first commandment and taught in 1 Cor.
-5-6, “Even if there are so-called gods… For us, there is One God: the Father, of Whom are all things and we for Him, and One Lord Jesus Christ, through Whom are all things, and through Whom we live…” This is not Binitarianism or Trinitarianism.
+Paul taught the first commandment in Cor.
+8:5-6, saying, “Even if there are so-called gods… For us, there is One God: the Father, of Whom are all things and we for Him, and One Lord Jesus Christ, through Whom are all things, and through Whom we live…” Paul echoed Jesus Himself, Who repeatedly declared, “I am in the Father and the Father is in Me…” (Jn.
+14:11.)
+This is not Binitarianism or Trinitarianism.
 Through all his teachings, Paul never forgot the Holy Spirit of “the Eternal Power and Godhead,” (Rom.
-1:20,) Who “convinces of sin,” makes spiritually alive all those who choose to personally accept Jesus as their Lord, Savior, Redeemer, Blessor and God, and] teaches them all things as “He leads them into all truth,” (Jn.
+1:20,) Who “convicts of sin,” makes spiritually alive all those who choose to personally accept Jesus as their Lord, Savior, Redeemer, Blessor, and God, and] teaches them all things as “He leads them into all truth,” (Jn.
 16:8-9; 6:63; 3:16; 14:26; 16:13.)

-All these ‘works’ of the Holy Spirit are verbs — which an impersonal force such as fire and wind are incapable of.
+All these works of the Holy Spirit are verbs — which Jesus-Only or Modulism William Branham’s “impersonal force such as fire and wind” are incapable of doing.